MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Storage/v1.2.0/Get-AzureRmStorageUsage.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmStorageUsage** cmdlet gets the resource usage for azure_2 Storage for the current subscription.
+The **Get-AzureRmStorageUsage** cmdlet gets the resource usage for Azure Storage for the current subscription.

 ## EXAMPLES